 Coach Shute's Jumbos are also consistently one of the top academic teams in the nation as the IWLCA recognizes Tufts as an Academic Honor Squad regularly.
 The team is also actively involved in community service.
 In June 2016 Coach Shute took the Jumbos on a service trip to Jamaica organized by the Lacrosse Volunteer Corps, a sports charity program of Fields of Growth International in the USA.

-The all-time leading scorer in Cornell University history, Shute played for the Big Red from 2005-08.
-She led the team in scoring for each of her four seasons and finished with 213 career points on 122 goals and 91 assists.
+The all-time leading scorer in Cornell University history, Coach Shute was inducted into the Cornell University Athletics Hall of Fame in September.
+She played for the Big Red from 2005-08 and led the team in scoring for each of her four seasons to finish with 213 career points on 122 goals and 91 assists.
 She was an IWLCA All-American, a four-time All-Ivy pick, and three times an All-Region honoree.